QuickFastly/NR-wiki/docs/Nova-Regna/World/Map/Ilmaria/Ilmaria.md

 ### Administrative divisions

 Ilmaria is divided in two vertical tiers of land, each governed independently.
-The lower level, [[Nova]], is an incredibly dense city accounting for over 70% of the population, most being laborers living in poverty.
-The upper level, [[Ventura]], is a spacious and beautiful utopia populated almost exclusively by the wealthy and privileged.
+The lower level, [Nova](Nova), is an incredibly dense city accounting for over 70% of the population, most being laborers living in poverty.
+The upper level, [Ventura](Ventura), is a spacious and beautiful utopia populated almost exclusively by the wealthy and privileged.
 The colossal building in the center of the nation known as Avalon is a third independently governed region, serving as the national capital, albeit with a fraction of the population of Ventura.

 ### Military